Endaro Mahanubhavulu: Etymology

-The word Mahānubhāvulu is made up of two Sanskrit words, mahát and anubhava.
+The word Mahānubhāvulu is made up of two words, mahát and anubhava.
 Mahát is a superlative term which means "great, important, high, eminent" and is related to the word mahadbhū which means "to become great or full (said of the moon)".
 The term anubhava refers to experience or knowledge derived from personal observation.
 Hence the word Mahānubhāvulu is referring to those devotees who have acquired extraordinary wisdom through their personal experiences.
 The word Endarō means "many persons".
 Thus, Endarō Mahānubhāvulu can be translated as "The great men who have attained dizzy heights in their spiritual experience and who have lived in all the ages".

 History

 Endaro Mahanubhavulu was composed by Tyagaraja after an encounter with Govinda Marar, a highly skilled musician from Travancore (modern-day Kerala, India).
 One of Govinda's greatest musical feats was that he could effortlessly sing a pallavi in six kalas.
 As a result, he came to be known as 'Shatkala Govinda Marar'.
 In 1838, as the fame of Tyagaraja reached him, he decided to travel to Thiruvaiyaru to see him in person.
 He took with him two of his disciples, Nallathambi Mudaliyar and Vadivelu.

 When he finally visited Tyagaraja's house, he found Tyagaraja sitting on a stone platform outside the house.
 Marar respectfully bowed to the great master and said "I have come seeking the privilege of listening to your celestial music.
 You should be pleased to confer it on me."
 Tyagaraja would never sing for the pleasure of strangers, without an inner urge.
 So he gave no response to the request.
 Vadivelu understood Tyagaraja's mind and asked him if he would at least listen to his master Marar sing.
 Tyagaraja glanced at Marar and condescendingly replied "What glorious music can this sick man offer?
 Let me see."
 Govinda Marar sang with his heart and soul, moving from raga to raga, overwhelming the audience with his singing.
 The performance conjured images of mighty musicians and artists in Tyagaraja's mind.
 That very moment the words of the renown song 'Endaro Mahanubhavulu' flowed from his lips.
 The song was a dedication to all the great maestros and performers.
 In this poem, Tyagaraja describes the greatness of devotees through the ages.